equinor/appsec/docs/threat-modeling/resources/threat_modelling.md

-# Threat Modelling
+# Getting Started on your

-Threat modelling is.. awesome.
+Threat modeling is.. awesome.
 You will have a hard time investigating Secure Development without this process being mentioned again and again, and it's highly recommended that development teams do this regularly.

 OWASP has a [good overview](https://owasp.org/www-community/Threat_Modeling) of what it's all about, but in short it is a process that helps to identify the threats a system may be exposed to.

-## Having Threat Modelling sessions
+## Having Threat Modeling sessions

-There are numerous described methods out there for doing threat modelling.
-One approach that synergizes well with an agile approach to doing development, is [Agile Threat Modelling](https://martinfowler.com/articles/agile-threat-modelling.html).
+There are numerous described methods out there for doing threat modeling.
+One approach that synergizes well with an agile approach to doing development, is [Agile Threat Modeling](https://martinfowler.com/articles/agile-threat-modelling.html).
 If you integrate this well, this process won't require any extra effort from your normal dev-cycle, but will add great value.

 !!! example "An example of how to get started:"

-    1. Someone from the team reads and get familiar with [Agile Threat Modelling](https://martinfowler.com/articles/agile-threat-modelling.html)
+    1. Someone from the team reads and get familiar with [Agile Threat Modeling](https://martinfowler.com/articles/agile-threat-modelling.html)
     2. Choose a scope beforehand (*ex. some upcoming functionality, current functionality, your CI/CD pipeline etc.*)
-    3. This person facilitates a threat modelling session with the whole team and other interested parties
+    3. This person facilitates a threat modeling session with the whole team and other interested parties
     4. Find a way to integrate with your current dev-cycle
         * *as part of existing ceremonies*
         * *as part of detailing a new task*